Skip to Main Content

 Criteria for Eligibility

-Federal Direct Loans carry a fixed interest rate and offer benefits to borrowers such as deferred repayment while the borrower is enrolled in school and the possibility of loan forgiveness for teachers in low-income areas or other eligible professions.
+Federal Direct Loans carry a fixed interest rate and offer benefits to borrowers such as deferred repayment while the borrower is enrolled at least half-time in school and the possibility of loan forgiveness for teachers in low-income areas or other eligible professions.
 For more information about the Direct Loan program including current interest rates, borrower benefits and other terms and conditions, visit the government's Federal Student Aid site.

 Academic standards need to be met each semester in order to be eligible to receive Federal Direct Loans.
 For more information on Satisfactory Academic Progress, click here.

-How to Apply
+How to apply

 2. Complete the FAFSA

-3. Sign your Master Promissory Note (first time borrowing as a Gordon Graduate student)
+3. Sign your Master Promissory Note

-4. Complete Loan Entrance Counseling (first time borrowing as a Gordon Graduate student)
+4. Complete Loan Entrance Counseling

-5. Complete the Loan Disbursement Authorization Form (after receiving your Award Letter)
+6. Complete the Loan Disbursement Authorization Form

 Enrollment Status